Florelle: Career

-Florelle's career subsequently declined: with her only notable post-war film was Gervaise (1956) by René Clément.
+Florelle's career subsequently declined; her only notable post-war film was Gervaise (1956) by René Clément.

 Death

 She lived for a few years running a café in Sables-d'Olonne.
 She returned to Paris for a while, then returned to Les Sables, living until her death in La Roche-sur-Yon, Vendée, at age 76 in a certain oblivion and, it seems, in poverty.